 Locking carabiners are often described as being double-action or triple-action.
 The number of actions refers to how many separate movements are required to open a locked gate.
 A non-locker is single action, requiring only one movement, that of opening the unlocked gate.
 A screw gate locker is a double action, requiring you to unscrew the locking mechanism, and then open the gate––two actions.
 Standard twist gate auto-lockers, like the one found on the Petzl Freino, are also double action.
 Triple-action lockers, such as the Edelrid HMS Bulletproof Triple FG require three actions, in this case slide, twist, and then open.
 Below we briefly describe the four styles featured in our review, which does not represent all styles of locking carabiner closures out there.

 This is by far the most popular style of gate closure system.
 The screw gate relies on a small metal cylinder which screws up and over the nose of the carabiner, preventing the gate from being opened.
 Some designs, like the DMM Belay Master 2, use an additional closure that further prevents the screw gate from opening.
 The downside to standard screw gates is that they must be manually closed each time, something climbers often are forgetful about.
 For this reason, Petzl put a red stripe along the gate of the Attache to indicate whether it is closed or not — "See red, you might be dead!"
 Most of the lockers we reviewed, and use, are screw gates.
+They are also usually the most affordable type of locking carabiners.

 Twist gates, such as on the Petzl Freino, can sometimes be more cumbersome to open, but the locking mechanism is automatic once released, thanks to an internal spring, making for a potentially more user-friendly tool, especially when used with belaying.
 The moment the gate closes, the 'biner becomes locked, adding an element of gate security due to the fact that it is impossible to forget to lock them.
 The downside is that when trying to remove them from places that don't need them to be locked, such as a gear loop on your harness, they are still locked and need to be manipulated in the right way to get open.